 Pre-service teachers should meet with their supervising educators to discuss their teaching performance regularly throughout placement.
-If either the supervising teacher or pre-service teacher has concerns about the placement, an Expression of Concern Form (Appendix pg.
-26 & 27 respectively) should be completed and sent to the WIL team, so that further action, such as a visit by an RMIT staff member can be taken.
+If either the supervising teacher or pre-service teacher has concerns about the placement, an Expression of Concern Form should be completed and sent to the WIL team, so that further action, such as a visit by an RMIT staff member can be taken.